SahiltheGreat/Simple_Game/README.md

 **Objective:**
-The player must try and hit the target set on the play-area each time .
+The player must try and hit the target set on the play-area each time until countdown timer reaches zero.

 **Prerequisites:**